Rusty-Magnet-Ltd/cloudflare_worker/README.md

 ## Design choices

 - Started on [itty-router](https://itty.dev/itty-router).
 But docs and testing was clearer in [Hono](https://hono.dev/guides/examples).
+- The app uses `Grouping` of routers to make it simple to slim down code into discrete files.
+Link [here](https://hono.dev/docs/api/routing).
 - Local dev uses a `.dev.vars` file as the normal `.env` file is used by the Worker set up itself.
 - A [Boilerplate](https://github.com/marcosrjjunior/hono-boilerplate/tree/main/src/routes) on structuring project.
 - The JWT work was based these [helpers](https://hono.dev/helpers/jwt).